-- 1. The action taken when two or more entities combine their requirements to obtain advantages of volume acquisitions including administrative savings and other benefits: or - 2.
-A variety of arrangements whereby two or more public procurement entities purchase from the same contractor(s) using a single bid call document.
+- 1. The action taken when two or more procuring entities combine their requirements to obtain advantages of volume acquisitions including administrative savings and other benefits; or - 2.
+A variety of arrangements whereby two or more procuring entities acquire deliverables from the same contractor(s) using a single bid call document.